emilyriehl/yoneda/src/hott/1-paths.md

         -> (altconcat A y' x z (rev A x y' q') p) = r',
       \r' H' -> H', y, q)

+#end derived-path-coherence

+-- This needs to be outside the previous section because of the usage of concat-altconcat A y x
 #def triangle-rotation
   (A : U)
   (x y z : A)